AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    new maxima or minima.

-   The default resolution of the radial arrays at a level is the grid cell spacing at that level, i.e., :math:`tr = tx`.
-O For increased accuracy, one can define as a number greater than :math:`1` (:math:`2` or :math:`4` are recommended) and the spacing of the radial array will then satisfy :math:`tx / tr =` drdxfac.
+   The default resolution of the radial arrays at a level is the grid cell spacing at that level, i.e., :math:`\Delta r = \Delta x`.
+O For increased accuracy, one can define gravity.drdxfac as a number greater than :math:`1` (:math:`2` or :math:`4` are recommended) and the spacing of the radial array will then satisfy :math:`\Delta x / \Delta r =` drdxfac.
-   Individual Cartesian grid cells are subdivided by drdxfac in each coordinate direction for the purposing of averaging the density, and the integration that creates :math:`g` is done at the finer resolution of the new :math:`tr`.
+   Individual Cartesian grid cells are subdivided by drdxfac in each coordinate direction for the purposing of averaging the density, and the integration that creates :math:`g` is done at the finer resolution of the new :math:`\Delta r`.

    Note that the center of the star is defined in the subroutine PROBINIT and the radius is computed as the distance from that center.